 Gas leaks are normally undetected and can become explosive very quickly.

 When there is a gas leak, almost any spark can start a fire.
 If a fire is moving towards a gas leak, it could become disastrous or even fatal.

 This includes oxygen tanks for breathing, helium tanks for filling balloons, propane tanks for heating or cooking, and so on.

 If a fire reaches one of these tanks, and the tank fails, the chance of catastrophic fire is extremely likely.

 Understanding how a fire can be started, how it continues, how to stop it, and what can make it worse could be the difference between living and dying.

-After reading through this, you should be able to easily identify potential fire hazards and take the necessary precautions to reduce the risk of starting a fire or feeding the fire.
-Being proactive can save your life or the lives of many others.
+After reviewing these factors, you should be able to easily identify potential fire hazards in your building and take the necessary precautions to reduce the risk of starting or feeding a fire.
+Being proactive about fire safety can save your life or the lives of many others.